 All inquiries within the PYP are collaborations between the boys and teachers.
 This partnership is built upon trust and respect from the viewpoint of every contributor with every perspective seen as a valued perspective.
 When boys have reached this understanding, they are truly maturing as citizens who can make a genuine difference within their community.

-The 12 Attitudes of the PYP include notions such as empathy, respect, integrity and tolerance.
+The attributes of the IB Learner Profile include notions such as open-minded, caring, principled and reflective.
 These qualities are embedded into the everyday learning of each and every student.

 At Lindfield, social and leadership service programs are informed by the Action element of the IB; this is when all transdisciplinary aspects of the PYP come together into a purposeful, positive action reflecting understanding, integrity and respect.
 It is these initiatives that demonstrate the boys’ true engagement with their learning, converting their knowledge and awareness into an action with the potential for untold benefit.
 At Lindfield these actions are cause for much celebration as boys live their understanding of what it is to care, to respect and to lead.

 Service Learning at Lindfield